 This puts an invisible barrier between the business and the customer which means people are less likely to come and make a purchase.

 How to avoid:

 Have a clear message in terms of your name and strapline.
-For example, you know that “The Boston Burger Co.” sells burgers and that’s its main product.
+For example, you know that “The Boston Burger Co.” is in the Boston area and sells burgers.

 You don’t have to guess what they do and you can easily make a decision on whether to make a purchase or not.

 - 19 Food Truck Marketing Ideas To Attract More Customers